 This way, you’ll catch any discrepancies before they become bigger problems.

-Step 4: Assign categories to each transaction
+Step 4: Assign expense categories to each transaction

 As you go through your transactions, make sure each one is assigned to the correct category.
 This may feel tedious, but it’s key to generating accurate financial reports.